 It wouldn’t surprise us if more airlines follow suit and revise their appearance standards in the coming years.

-Can Male Flight Attendants Have Piercings?
+Male Flight Attendants Can’t Have Any Piercings

 While female flight attendants are allowed to have one piercing on each ear, male flight attendants are usually forbidden from having any piercings at all.